 Oftentimes writing centers have opening and closing hours and can require appointments.
 Others will allow you to drop in at your convenience.
 Be sure to check in at your own college’s writing center to find out when and how you can receive help.
 There are also many online writing centers available and the International Writing Centers Association is a great place to learn more about all the options available to you.

 The People Who Can Help

 No matter what types of tutoring your writing center chooses to employ, it’s important to remember that all the tutors in the center are trained in what they do and ready to help you.
 There is no need to feel nervous.
 Trained and experienced writing tutors will be available to help you.
 These tutors will go through a training process that ensures they know how to provide the right kind of writing assistance, and also to ensure that the assistance you are receiving is consistent from one tutor to the next.
-One on one consultations from peers allows students the option to find a tutor that fits their needs, and ensure the writer feels free in asking for assistance where and when needed.
+One-on-one consultations from peers allow students the option to find a tutor that fits their needs, and ensure the writer feels free in asking for assistance where and when needed.

 Typically using peer-to-peer assistance, writing centers provide students with tutors to aid them in all facets of college writing assignments.
-The benefits of peer-to-peer tutoring are many and often times the tutors themselves are interested in growing their own knowledge of writing through helping others.
+The benefits of peer-to-peer tutoring are many and oftentimes the tutors themselves are interested in growing their own knowledge of writing through helping others.
 Sealey-Morris calls the writing center “an apprenticeship in writing, where you work alongside the staff.”
 Collaborative learning is one of the main missions of most writing centers and in this way, both the student and the tutor excel.